 The surname langlie was first found in Norfolk, where they held a family seat from the Middle Ages.

 Important Dates for the langlie family

 This web page shows only a small excerpt of our langlie research.
-Another 256 words (18 lines of text) covering the years 1196, 1237, 1273, 1516, 1662, 1663, and 1802 are included under the topic Early langlie History in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) covering the years 1196, 1237, 1273, 1516, 1662, 1663, and 1802 are included under the topic Early langlie History in all our PDF Extended History products and printed products wherever possible.

 langlie Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Lance, Laence, Lence, Lancie and others.

 Early Notables of the langlie family (pre 1700)

 More information is included under the topic Early langlie Notables in all our PDF Extended History products and printed products wherever possible.